sylverpyro/windows-debloat-and-optout/outline.md

 sc config RetailDemo start= disabled

 ```
-# OPTIONAL service disabling

-## OPTIONAL: Disabling the Diagnostics Tracking Service
+# OPTIONAL: Disabling the Diagnostics Tracking Service
 If you use the diagnostic troubleshooter DO NOT run these

-PowerShell:
+`PowerShell (admin)`
 ```
 Stop-Service "DiagTrack"
 Set-Service "DiagTrack" -StartupType Disabled

 ```
-Then cmd.exe:
+Then `cmd.exe (admin)`
 ```
 sc config DiagTrack start= disabled sc config diagnosticshub.standardcollector.service start= disabled